yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 #### Main Result 4: The ML model outputs topics in common with the ground truth
 - The Topics model outputs at least one topic in common with the ground truth on 65% of the domains from the static mapping.
-- See section 5.1 "Static Mapping Reclassification".
+- See section 5.1 "Static Mapping Reclassification" (Table 5).
 - See [Experiment 4: Static Mapping
   Reclassification](#experiment-4-static-mapping-reclassification).